Ty-Irving/Schedule_Viewer/README.md

 The following instructions are created for Windows devices.
 Follow the same steps with the respective MacOS commands.
 1. Clone or download the code found within the GitHub repository </br>
 2. Using the command prompt, change directories to .//CPSC_471-main/REST_API
-3. Once here, use `python -m venv environment`
+3. Once here, use `python -m venv environment` to create an environment
-4. Next, `cd
+4. Next, `cd environment/Scripts' and activate by running 'activate.bat'
+5. Change directories back to REST_API,
+6.

 ## Usage
 \[All\] </br>